PlathC/VitalRecordAnalyser/Readme.md

 This tools aims to assist the segmentation of civil registry documents with image processing and machine learning algorithms.

-*This project is a proof of concept that should not be used for production purposes as it is since it can be instable.*
+*This project is a proof of concept that should not be used for production purposes as it is, since it can be highly unstable.*

 ## Features